Altaigate: “Not guilty” verdict in ’09 helicopter poaching incident

-There is the perspective that it’s a surprise the case was even filed, let alone went to trial reached a verdict.
+The cynical among us would say it’s a surprise the case was even filed, let alone went to trial and reached a verdict.

 Russian officials cleared of poaching charges